10 Misconceptions in Fertility & Fertility Care

 Myth #6: Weight Doesn't Affect Fertility

 False.
-Being underweight or overweight can adversely affect your level of fertility.
+Can adversely affect your level of fertility.
 A healthy body is an essential ingredient when trying to get pregnant.
 If weight is a potential issue to your fertility, discuss weight loss or weight gain programs with your doctor.

 Myth #7: Smoking Has No Impact on Fertility